Toyota concept vehicles (2010–2019): Prius c Concept (2011)

 The Toyota Prius c Concept is a small hybrid petrol-electric car which is the inspiration for the small Toyota hybrid that arrived to market in early 2012.
 It was first shown at the January 2011 North American International Auto Show.
 The 'c' in 'Prius c' stands for "city"-centric vehicle as it is much smaller than the normal Prius and is aimed at younger buyers without families who don't need lots of space."

 Named the Toyota Aqua, the car was released in Japan in December 2011.
 Sales of the Prius c in several Asian markets began in January 2012.
 The Prius c was released in the U.S. and Canada in March 2012.
 Sales in Australia and New Zealand began in April 2012.

 Yaris HSD Concept (2011)

 The Toyota Yaris HSD Concept was introduced at the March 2011 Geneva Motor Show.
-The Yaris Hybrid is expected to go on sale in Europe in 2012.
 The concept car presented in Geneva had a solar panel located in the roof to contribute to powering the car's air-conditioning.

 The production version of the 2012 Toyota Yaris Hybrid was presented at the March 2012 Geneva Motor Show.
 Sales of the Yaris Hybrid began in Europe in June 2012, The Yaris Hybrid shares the same powertrain as the Toyota Prius c sold in North America (Toyota Aqua in Japan).